enmielado/super-dropdown/README.md

 This plugin requires Craft CMS 3.0.0-beta.23 or later.

 ## Installation
-You can install Super Dorpdown via the Craft plugin store, or Composer.
+You can install Super Dropdown via the Craft plugin store, or Composer.

 ### Craft Plugin Store
-Navigate to the Plugin Store section of your Craft Control Panel, search for `Super Dropdown`, and click the `Add To Cart` or `Install` button.
+Navigate to the _Plugin Store_ section of your Craft Control Panel, search for `Super Dropdown`, and click the `Add To Cart`, `Install` , or `Try` button.

 ### Composer